alterGNU/Dotfiles/README.md

       difftool without asking user if he's sure...

 # GIT : `~/.gitconfig`
-I use vimdiff as git difftool
+I use vimdiff as git difftool and have dt as difftool alias.

 # VIM
 ## Installation